gruppe-adler/gruppe_adler_mod/addons/alk/README.md

 ### alk
-Arm Leg Kit.
-Allows medics to fix broken limbs without using a PAK.
+Adds "Arm Leg Kit" item, which allows medics to fix broken limbs without using a PAK.

 #### Maintainer(s)
 * @derZade